kubernetes/kubernetes/README.md

 Take a free course on [Scalable Microservices with Kubernetes].

 To use Kubernetes code as a library in other applications, see the [list of published components](https://git.k8s.io/kubernetes/staging/README.md).
-Use of the `k8s.io/kubernetes` module or `k8s.io/kubernetes/...` packages as libraries is not supported.
+Use of the `k8s.io/kubernetes` module or `k8s.io/kubernetes/...` packages as libraries are not supported.

 ## To start developing Kubernetes